simonmichael/hledger_site/src/mockups.md

   assets:cash             $-120
 ```

+### Reduction strategy

-Whether explicit, automatic or implicit, lots could be selected automatically by disposal strategy, chosen eg with a tag:
+Whether explicit, automatic or implicit, lots could be selected automatically according to some reduction strategy,
+specified eg with a tag:

 ```journal
 2022-03-01 sell at 20, FIFO